 Dispa-SET runs are defined in dedicated excel configuration files stored in the “ConfigFiles” folder.
 The configuration file “ConfigTest.xlsx” is provided for testing purposes.
 It generates a 10-days optimisation using data relative a fictitious power system composed of two zones Z1 and Z2.

-From the command line, specify the configuration file to be used as an argument, the solver (Pyomo or GAMS) and the actions to be performed.
+From the command line, specify the configuration file to be used as an argument and the actions to be performed.
 Within the “Dispa-SET” folder, run:

 dispaset -c ./ConfigFiles/ConfigTest.xlsx build